douglasscottjohnston/SherlockHolmesNovelGenerator/readme.md

 # Sherlock Holmes Novel Generator
+Generates a Sherlock Holmes novel based on The Sign of The Four, A Study in Scarlet, and The Valley of Fear

 ## Description
 I made this for a class project.
 It uses a Tri-Gram Markov model trained on three Sherlock Holmes novels to generate a new novel.
 For more information, each Python file contains detailed comments.